emm13/01_GitPull/README.md

 2. Log into your GitHub page using the credentials you created above

-3. Click the Cat Silhouette icon in the top left-hand corner of your page which will bring up a GitHub search bar.
+3. Click the Cat Silhouette icon in the topleft corner of your page which will bring up a GitHub search bar.
 Since I am interested in _'deconstructSigs'_, I type that in and it brings up the page https://github.com/raerose01/deconstructSigs.

 4. In the topright corner of the [deconstructSigs](https://github.com/raerose01/deconstructSigs) page, you will see a 'Fork' button and if you hover over it, the button says 'Fork your own copy of https://github.com/raerose01/deconstructSigs to your account'.
 Click it as this makes a local copy of the code for deconstructSigs in your Git repository.